 Geographic Names Victoria will provide an information flyer to municipal councils, who can then distribute it to managers of complex sites.

 The addressing information should then be provided by site managers to their councils for uploading to Vicmap.

 ANZAC Commemorative Naming Project

-The Office of Geographic Names continues to promote the project across Victoria.
+Geographic Names Victoria continues to promote the project across Victoria.
 To date 52 of the 79 municipalities have received grants to assist with the research of commemorative names.
 Further grants may be provided which will be decided by the ANZAC Commemorative Naming committee.

 For further information, visit ANZAC commemorative naming project.